Your driver will meet you at your address in Venice.

 The Uffizi

 The most famous gallery in Florence is the Uffizi.
 Its walls are lined with masterpieces like Botticelli's "The Birth of Venus".
-Just be warned that this will likely not be a quick visit, as you can spend hours walking throughout the gallery and discovering the spectacular art on display.
+Just be warned that this will likely not be a quick visit, as you can spend hours walking through the gallery and discovering the spectacular art on display.
 Not to mention, you'll be drawn in by the architecture of the building, too, considering it was designed by the famed Italian artist Giorgio Vasari.

 Cappelle Medicee